rcazzara/seldovia/_people/Seabee_owned_by_Dick_Miller.md

 <tr class="odd">
 <td></td>
 <td>1948-01-31</td>
 <td>The plane disappeared from the ramp during the night of January 30, 1948.
-Some time later a wing float, identified as from that type of plane, was brought to Seldovia and it was reported that it had washed ashore about 10 miles from Seldovia. </td>
+Some time later a wing float, identified as from that type of plane, was brought to Seldovia and it was reported that it had washed ashore about 10 miles from Seldovia.Â </td>
 </tr>
 <tr class="even">
 <td></td>